teresahanak/wikipedia-life-expectancy/README.md

 Custom imputer coding steps are from Eryk Lewinson's Towards Data Science article, ["Coding a custom imputer in scikit-learn"](https://towardsdatascience.com/coding-a-custom-imputer-in-scikit-learn-31bd68e541de), with the addition of a strategy for mode.

-Thank you to all of the Wikipedians and Wikipedia Notables whose respective contributions and fascinating lives made this exploration possible.
+Thank you to all of the Wikipedians and Wikipedia Notables whose respective contributions and fascinating lives lived made this exploration possible.

 <a id=contributions a></a>
 ## Contributions